 - Latin America

 North America region is expected to dominate the contract research organizations (CRO) market with the potential in research that they bring.
-This may be due to the presence of a large number of biopharmaceutical, and pharmaceutical companies in this region, increasing R&D expenditures and focus on outsourcing for clinical research studies.
-The North America contract research organization (CRO) market is expected to reach US$ 30,730.1 Mn in 2025.
+This may be due to the presence of a large number of biopharmaceutical, and pharmaceutical companies in this region, increasing R&D expenditures, and focus on outsourcing for clinical research studies.
+The experts expect the North American contract research organization (CRO) market to reach US$ 30,730.1 Mn in 2025.

 U.S. firms have more than half of the world’s research & development in pharmaceuticals spending USD 75 billion according to the Pharmaceutical Research and Manufacturers Association (PhRMA) and are a potential hub for small and mid-range CROs.

 Europe was the second-largest dominating market globally for contract research organizations in the year 2018.
-The Europe CRO market is expected to reach US$ 22,157.62 Mn in 2025 from US$ 12,476.8 Mn in 2017.
-The growth of the CRO market is driven by many factors such as a rise in the number of clinical trials, increase expenditure on research and development in the country.
-R&D spending by the biopharmaceutical companies has been increased over the years according to a report published by the European Federation of Pharmaceutical Industries and Associations (EFPIA).
-Along with the growth of big CRO, there is also a growing demand for small and mid-range CROs in this region.
+A report expects the European CRO market to reach US$ 22,157.62 Mn in 2025 from US$ 12,476.8 Mn in 2017.
+The growth of the CRO market is driven by factors such as an increase in the number of clinical trials, an increase in R & D expenditure in the country, etc. As per a report by the European Federation of Pharmaceutical Industries and Associations (EFPIA), there is an increase in R&D spending by biopharmaceutical companies over the years.
+Along with the growth of big CROs, there is also a growing demand for small and mid-range CROs in this region.

 The clinical trial industry in the Asia Pacific region is growing in multiples over the past few years.
-The revenue is expected to increase at a 20% compound annual growth rate (CAGR), from 2016 to 2021 compared with the rest of the world’s 11.4% CAGR (see ref.
+A report expects the revenue to increase at a 20% compound annual growth rate (CAGR) from 2016 to 2021 compared with the rest of the world’s 11.4% CAGR (see ref.
 6).
-This growth is evident particularly in countries like Australia and India, which also have a major share of the business.
+This growth is evident, particularly in countries like Australia and India, which also have a major share of the business.

-- This turnaround is expected to be due to large patient naive, faster completion rates, and cost-saving,
+- This turnaround is due to large patient naive, faster completion rates, and cost-saving,

 - Compared to the high per-patient cost in the United States, the Asia-pacific countries are considerably low-cost regions.
 Even Australia, which is often considered a western country, offers considerable cost-advantage compared to the USA.

-- On the other hand, however, there are regulatory concerns surrounding the developing nations.
+- On the other hand, however, there are regulatory concerns surrounding developing nations.

-- Despite this challenge, the APAC is expected to emerge as the fastest-growing regional market due to the rapidly increasing prevalence of therapeutic and chronic diseases like diabetes, infectious diseases, and cardiovascular diseases.
+- Despite this challenge, the experts expect APAC to emerge as the fastest-growing regional market due to the rapidly increasing prevalence of therapeutic and chronic diseases like diabetes, infectious diseases, and cardiovascular diseases.

-The size of the middle east African clinical trial market was valued at USD $1.36 and projected to reach USD $1.96 by 2024 at a CAGR of 7.55% during the period of 2019-2024.
-This a great opportunity for regional CROs which are small and mid-sized CROs.
+The size of the middle east African clinical trial market was valued at USD 1.36 and projected to reach USD 1.96 by 2024 at a CAGR of 7.55% from 2019 to 2024.
+This is a great opportunity for regional CROs which are small and mid-sized.
 Emerging potential, advanced technology and upgrading of the workforce to a highly skilled and qualified one make these countries the choice for many pharmaceutical companies.